Blows Against the Empire: Release

 The original vinyl album was a single platter in a gatefold sleeve.
 The cover featured a piece of Russian folk art from a painted lacquer box, attributed to CCCP (U.S.S.R. in Russian).
 Kantner said he enjoyed stealing the art from Russia because many Jefferson Airplane albums were bootlegged on the Russian black market.
 The back cover painting depicts a partially opened parcel revealing a room inside with Jerry Garcia peeking out.
 Behind him is a naked woman standing on an American Flag.
 The parcel is being carried aloft on a string by a trio of breasts with wings.
 Inside the gatefold is more artwork with track listings and credits, done in silver ink on black background and featuring a Paul Kantner caricature with a head of marijuana-leaf hair rising over a mountainous planetscape and inkblot pair of marijuana leaves in the lower fold.
 A mushroom on the left hemi-sphere pyramid on the right and the mountainous planetscape is nearly a mirror image.
 The inner dust jacket was decorated with collages of musician photos, writings and doodles.
 Original pressings included a full-color booklet as well, with lyrics, poetry and drawings mostly done by Slick during the recording sessions and collected daily by Kantner.
 Subsequent pressings included a black & white version of the booklet.
 A small number of promotional copies of the album were released to radio stations on clear translucent vinyl; these are now coveted by vinyl record collectors.

 Compact disc reissues

-The original compact disc release had mildly dull, slightly under-volume sound quality, and reproduced the gatefold cover art and parts of the inner gatefold, neglecting the booklet and dust jacket art entirely.
-The remastered CD release has superior sound at improved volume levels.
+The original compact disc release reproduced the gatefold cover art and parts of the inner gatefold, neglecting the booklet and dust jacket art.
 The fold-out CD booklet includes the cover art and provides much of the inner gatefold and dust jacket artwork by including it among the extensive liner notes.
 Also included is a CD-sized reproduction of the black & white booklet.
-Finally, the remaster includes bonus tracks of alternate takes, demos and a live recording of Starship with radio promos appended.
-Note that the editing glitch at 4:00 in the opening song, "Mau Mau (Amerikon)", is not an error in the digital transfer; it goes back to the original album release.
+The remaster includes bonus tracks of alternate takes, demos and a live recording of Starship with radio promos appended.
+The editing glitch at 4:00 in the opening song, "Mau Mau (Amerikon)", is not an error in the digital transfer; it goes back to the original album release.